zsteinmetz/envalysis/vignettes/texture.md

 readings may need be taken at the top of the meniscus in opaque soil suspensions.

-Lower the hydrometer into a 1 L cylinder filled with 125 mL of SHMP solution and 875 mL of deionized water.
+Mix 125 mL of SHMP solution and 875 mL of deionized water in a 1 L cylinder.
+Lower the hydrometer into the cylinder.
 When stabilized (after about 20 s), record both the reading at the bottom (zero or composite correction factor) and at the top of the meniscus (meniscus correction factor).

 ### Sample pretreatment